Saadet Aksoy: Education and career

-Saadet Aksoy studied English Language and Literature at Boğaziçi University in Istanbul.
+Saadet Aksoy studied English language and literature at Boğaziçi University in Istanbul.
 She took part in such TV projects in Turkey as Güz Yangını, Esir Kalpler, Senden Başka, Kalpsiz Adam, Sınıf, Balkan Düğünü and Muhteşem Yüzyıl.
 Her theatre appearances include the Turkish version of Steel Magnolias staged by the theatre director Mehmet Ergen and the Turkish version of Shoot/Get Treasure/Repeat originally written by British playwright Mark Ravenhill.

 She made her film debut with Semih Kaplanoğlu's Egg, which premiered at Directors' Fortnight at Cannes Film Festival in 2007 bringing her several awards at many film festivals such as Valdivia International Film Festival and Sarajevo Film Festival.
 In 2008, she took part in the following film by Semih Kaplanoğlu, Milk, which was at Venice Film Festival Official Selection.
 She later worked with Argentinian director Alejandro Chomski in A Beautiful Life, and in 2009, she was in Bulgarian director Kamen Kalev's Eastern Plays, which premiered also at Directors' Fortnight at Cannes Film Festival.
 Film critic Jay Weissberg praised her performance in Eastern Plays in his article on Variety saying, "All performances are strong, but it’s Christov and Aksoy who linger in the memory."

 Her 2009 Turkish film Love in Another Language brought her other Best Actress awards at Ankara International Film Festival and Bursa Silk Road Film Festival.
 Again in 2009, she took part in the Istanbul scene of The Rebound with Catherine Zeta Jones and Justin Bartha by the director Bart Freundlich.
 Her international breakthrough was after she co-starred with Penélope Cruz and Emile Hirsch in Sergio Castellitto's Twice Born adapted from the novel with the same title by Margaret Mazzantini.
 The movie premiered at Toronto International Film Festival in 2012.
 In 2013, Aksoy played a Greek girl Eleni in the Turkish movie Sürgün and in 2015, Rania in Ragion di Stato directed by Marco Pontecorvo for Italian TV network RAI.

-Aksoy's latest projects include Saf by Ali Vatansever, which premiered at Toronto International Film Festival in 2018, Passed by Censor by Serhat Karaaslan, which is expected to be released in 2019, and Iguana Tokyo by Kaan Müjdeci, recently in post-production.
+Aksoy's latest projects include Saf by Ali Vatansever, which premiered at the Toronto International Film Festival in 2018, Passed by Censor by Serhat Karaaslan, which was released in 2019, and Iguana Tokyo by Kaan Müjdeci, recently in post-production.

+In mid-2025, Aksoy landed the female lead opposite actor Serkan Çayoğlu in the third season of the historical fiction series Mehmed: Fetihler Sultanı as the character of Gülbahar Hatun, replacing actress Esila Umut, who formerly portrayed the role in the previous two seasons.